lemire/Code-used-on-Daniel-Lemire-s-blog/2025/12/30/post.md

 new char[4096]
 ```

-The answer is *at least 4 kibibyte* but surely more.
+The answer is *at least 4 kibibytes* but surely more.

 Firstly, each heap memory allocation requires some memory to keep track of what has been allocated.
 You are likely using 8 bytes or so of overhead that your program cannot access.